Effective as of October 1, 2023

 - access, tamper with, or use non-public areas or parts of the Service, or shared areas of the Service you haven't been invited to;

-- access, search, or create accounts for the Service by any means other than our publicly supported interfaces (for example, "scraping" or creating accounts in bulk);
+- access, search, or create accounts for the Service by any means other than our publicly supported interfaces (for example, creating accounts in bulk);

 - send unsolicited communications, promotions or advertisements, or spam;